sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 ---===---
 ```

-#### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser?
+#### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser or browser profile? {#velja}

-Check out my free [Velja app](https://sindresorhus.com/velja).
+Check out my free [Velja app](/velja).
+I made it exactly for this purpose.
 It has built-in support for this without any setup.
-It can even open links to Zoom and Microsoft Teams directly in their desktop app.
+It can also open links to Zoom and Microsoft Teams directly in their desktop app.

+You can even make it open a specific browser or profile only for links clicked in Dato.
+Create a custom rule in Velja and set the source app as Dato.

 #### How can I add multiple time zones to the menu bar? {#time-zones-menu-bar}